 - Switch up your departure routine.
 Many senior dogs become anxious as soon as they suspect you’re about to leave, for example when they hear your alarm go off in the morning and see you getting ready for work.
 Switch up your routine so they no longer come to expect your departure, such as grabbing your keys but then sitting down on the couch, or getting dressed for work but staying home.

 - Start with short departures.
 Many older dogs become worried that when you leave, you’ll never return.
 You can train them to understand this is not the case by easing into it.
 Prepare as if you’re going to be gone for a while but leave for only 1 minute.
 A few hours later, leave for 3 minutes.
-The next day, try 6 minutes, and very slowly build the duration until they’re able to stay more calm while you’re out.
+The next day, try 6 minutes and very slowly build the duration until they’re able to stay calmer while you’re out.

 Even dogs that were once friendly as can be with new people may develop stranger anxiety as they age.
 This can manifest as becoming skittish, placing their tail between their legs, urinating, or even becoming aggressive when approached by someone they don’t know well.